-My week in Nan had come to an end, but the adventures were far from over.
+My week long adventures in Nan had come to an end.
+However, the adventures were far from over.
 Little did I know, but Kru B had other plans for our 4 hour drive home.

 Between Lampang and Nan, lay several national parks.
 None of them were completely “on the way,” but they also weren’t too far out of the way.
 Kru B decided we should visit one of them because she said it was beautiful.